aws-samples/amazon-sagemaker-built-in-algorithms-mlops-pipeline-using-aws-cdk/README.md

 ### **How to invoke SageMaker-Endpoint**

-Finally, let's inovoke `SageMaker Endpoint` to make sure it works well.
+Finally, let's invoke `SageMaker Endpoint` to make sure it works well.

 Before invocation, open `codes/glue/churn-xgboost/script/test_invoke.py` file, and update `profile name` and `endpoint name` according to your configuration.